 The entire process of drug development i.e. cultivation and collection of medicinal plants, standardization, preclinical toxicity and efficacy studies, and various phases of clinical trials are undertaken with standard protocols and methodologies.
-Drug standardization is undertaken by the competent institutions/authority including Pharmacopoeial Laboratory for Indian Medicine (PLIM), Pharmacopoeia Commission for Indian Medicine (PCIM), Unani Pharmacopoeia Committee (UPC), CCRUM etc. Till March, 2013 six volumes of National Formulary of Unani Medicine containing 1228 standardized Unani formulations have been published.
+Drug standardization is undertaken by the competent institutions/authority including Pharmacopoeial Laboratory for Indian Medicine (PLIM), Pharmacopoeia Commission for Indian Medicine (PCIM), Unani Pharmacopoeia Committee (UPC) and CCRUM.
+Till March 2016, six volumes of National Formulary of Unani Medicine containing 1179 standardized Unani formulations have been published.
 Quality standards of 298 single drugs and 100 compound drugs have also been published in Unani Pharmacopoeia of India (six volumes in Part I and two volumes in Part II respectively).
-There are 459 licensed pharmacies manufacturing Unani drugs, in addition to Government of India enterprise "Indian Medicines Pharmaceutical Corporation Limited (IMPCL)".
-Manufacturing and sale of Unani drugs is regulated under Drugs and Cosmetics Act, 1940 with mandatory compliance of Good Manufacturing Practices (GMP).
+There are 505 licensed pharmacies manufacturing Unani drugs, in addition to Government of India enterprise Indian Medicines Pharmaceutical Corporation Limited (IMPCL).
+Manufacturing and sale of Unani drugs and regulated under Drugs and Cosmetics Act, 1940 with mandatory compliance of Good Manufacturing Practices (GMP).

 Education and practice in Unani System of Medicine is monitored and regulated by the Central Council of Indian Medicine (CCIM), a statutory body established under the Indian Medicine Central Council Act, 1970.
 The CCIM inter alia prescribes and regulates minimum educational standards in Ayurveda, Siddha and Unani Tibb, besides advising the Central Government on matters relating to recognition (including withdrawal) of medical qualifications in the second schedule of the Indian Medicine Central Council (IMCC) Act, 1970; maintaining the central register for registration of Unani practitioners, and prescribing standards of professional conduct, etiquette and code of ethics to be observed by the practitioners.
 The five and half years undergraduate course in Unani System of Medicine leading to the award of degree of Bachelor of Unani Medicine and Surgery (Kāmil-i Ţibb o Jarāḥat) is governed by Indian Medicine Central Council (IMCC) (Amendment) Regulations, 1995.
-The three year postgraduate courses leading to the award of Doctor of Medicine (Māhir-i Tibb) and Master of Surgery (Māhir-i Jarāḥat) degrees are governed by IMCC (Postgraduate Unani Education) Regulations, 2007.
-At present, there are 41 recognized colleges in India providing education and training in Unani System of Medicine at undergraduate level, out of them, eight colleges have postgraduate education facilities.
-The National Institute of Unani Medicine (NIUM) at Bangalore (Karnataka) offers postgraduate education and undertakes research in Unani System of Medicine.
-All educational institutions are affiliated to different universities.
-Total seats available for the undergraduate and postgraduate courses in these institutions are 1851 and 135 respectively.
+The three year postgraduate courses leading to the award of Doctor of Medicine (Māhir-i Tibb) and Master of Surgery (Māhir-i Jarāhat) degrees are governed by IMCC (Postgraduate Unani Education) Regulations, 2007.
+Presently there are 46 academic institutions that impart Unani medical education.
+Of them, eight offer both undergraduate and postgraduate courses, 37 offer only undergraduate courses, and one - National Institute of Unani Medicine (NIUM), Bengaluru - offers only postgraduate courses.
+The postgraduate courses are taught in 10 disciplines of Unani Medicine.
+Total seats available for the undergraduate and postgraduate courses in these institutions are 2,131 and 147 respectively.
+The NIUM, Bengaluru and Government Nizamia Tibbi College (GNTC), Hyderabad have also started Ph.D. programme in Unani Medicine.
+All educational institutions are affiliated to different universities and provide healthcare services as well.

-Registration of Unani practitioners is carried out by the State Councils/Boards of Indian Medicine in the provinces and by Central Council of Indian Medicine (CCIM) at the Central level.
-As on 01.04.2012 India has 49078 registered Unani practitioners under the Central and State Boards, 259 Unani hospitals and 1147 dispensaries.
+Registration of Unani practitioners is carried out by the State Councils/Boards of Indian Medicine in the provinces and by the CCIM at the Central level.
+As on April 2015, India has 48,213 registered Unani practitioners under the Central and State Boards, 265 Unani hospitals and 1,491 dispensaries.